 Mexico and Nicaragua

-belongs to the Latin American area of the Western Christian Civilization.
+belongs to the Latin American area of the Western Christian Civilisation.

 Mexico's Free Trade Agreements (FTA) - Nicaragua's Agreements